 - What is difficult in doing both at the same time?

 - Maybe you could divide your work in new and more efficient ways, so your children know where and when you are accessible to them.

 - Are there other daily activities in which you can include your children?

 Here are a few suggestions for activities you can perform before moving on to Topic B:

-Observe and write, or use your cell phone or a camera to record: how you work with daily practical tasks.
-Watch the video and discuss how you can relate to the children while you do the practical work.
+Observe and write, or use your cell phone or a camera to record how you work with daily practical tasks.
+Discuss how you can relate to the children while you do the practical work.
 Notice and discuss how you may sometimes find practical work most important, and how you sometimes find relations work most important in various situations during the day.

 “I don’t make any choice between dealing with children and performing a task anymore.
 At this session, I learned to do both of them at the same time.
 I’m relaxed and my child has fun, too.
 In this way, I can play games with them and they can hug me.
 In this way, they know that I would be with them whatever happens.”